 Three by One Owner

-- 1. A group of three horses with exactly the same ownership/lease details as recorded on their Registration Certificates. - 2.
-Exhibits may be purebred and partbred or a combination of both. - 3.
+1. A group of three horses with exactly the same ownership/lease details as recorded on their Registration Certificates.
+May be pure and part bred or a combination of both.
 All ages and genders are eligible for entry.